 - Weighted credit for all courses designated by the sending school system as Honors or AP

-Students transferring from a home school or a non-accredited private school may receive credit toward graduation for courses, based on the following guidelines:
+Students transferring from a home school or a non-accredited private school may receive credit toward graduation based on the following guidelines.

 - Nationally standardized test results: If a homeschool student scored at or above the national norms on the language arts, math, science, and social studies sections of a properly administered standardized test, one unit of credit will be assigned for each of the four subject areas.
 Note that the standardized test cannot be administered or scored by a parent, guardian, or relative of the student.

 - If standardized test scores are not available, the Executive Director or designee will review documentation to determine acceptance of credit.
 Documentation may include transcript/report card from an online course, detailed lesson plans, originals of student work, tests/quizzes administered, and evidence of attendance.
 A placement test administered by The Franklin School of Innovation may also be required for credit acceptance.

 - Grades will be recorded as “Pass” (P) or “Fail” (F).